 Preparing to Go Halfway Around the World

 I started to look into areas we’d want to stay and what things were nearby.
-A couple sites made it incredibly easy to see what attractions are most popular or important in any given area and general advice on not getting scammed and the like.
+A couple sites made it incredibly easy to see what attractions are most popular or important in any given area as well as provide general advice on not getting scammed and the like.
 In particular; WikiVoyage, the Trip Adviser Vietnam Forums, a bit of Lonely Planet, and some other sites like Nomadic Matt.
 Additionally, some YouTube videos by Rusty Compass and Tieng Viet Oi were a major help in shedding a little light on Vietnamese culture and making sure we didn’t come across as stereotypical American idiots while there.
-We definitely still did on more than one occasion.
+We definitely still did on more than one occasion, but I think they helped!

 Getting to Vietnam from Wisconsin is fairly brutal.
 Flights out of Madison are not cheap so we instead opted for flights out of Chicago.
 This requires a single stop in Narita, Japan with a layover of about 2.5 hours if things go well.
 That leg of the trip over, from ORD to NRT, is 12.5 hours and crosses 10 time zones.
 Then you have another flight from NRT to SGN which is about 6 hours and crosses another 2 time zones.
 Including the layover, you’re sitting at about 23 hours in total.
 This makes a red-eye look like the beginners class.